 Credits

-This program provides 12.0 hours of continuing education for medical physicists.
-The program has been approved by CAMPEP for Medical Physics Continuing Education Credit (MPCEC) for qualified medical physicists.
+This program is designed to provide 12.25 hours of continuing education.
+The program has been submitted for approval by CAMPEP for Medical Physics Continuing Education Credit (MPCEC) for qualified medical physicists.

 ASRT Category A

-This program provides 14.25 hours of Category A continuing education credit for radiologic technologists approved by ASRT and recognized by the ARRT and various licensure states.
-Category A credit is also recognized by CAMRT’s Continuing Education Credit Approval Program for CE credit in Canada.
+This program provides 12 hour(s) of Category A continuing education credit for radiologic technologists approved by ASRT and recognized by the ARRT and various licensure states.
+Category A credit is also recognized for CE credit in Canada.
 You must attend the entire program to receive your certificate of completion.

 Tuition